 - Water quality problems

-Above 4 factors are main causes to Ghost Shrimp Turning White.
+The above 4 factors are the main causes of Ghost Shrimp Turning White.
 If this is caused due to molting you do not need to worry about that.
-But you need to examine for all factors.
+But you need to examine all factors.

 Ghost Shrimp have a two-year lifespan, so if you bought them as adults, you might have a shrimp that is nearing the end of its natural existence so it can turn white.
 Although this is unfortunate for you as the pet owner, it is a basic fact of life, and it ensures you provided your shrimp with the best possible life.